dqops/dqo/docs/dqo-concepts/architecture/check-execution-flow.md

      First, the rule for the *fatal* severity level is called.
 If the rule fails, the check result is a failure and is scored at a *fatal* severity level and no further rules (*error* or *warning* severity level rules) are evaluated.

-     If the *fatal* severity rule is not enabled or passed (accepting the *sensor readout* as a valid result), DQOps continues the rule evaluation by evaluating the *error* severity rule.
+     If the *fatal* severity rule is not enabled or has passed (accepting the *sensor readout* as a valid result), DQOps continues the rule evaluation by evaluating the *error* severity rule.
 If the *error* severity rule also passes, the *warning* severity rule is evaluated.
 Failed data quality checks are called *data quality issues* or just `issues` on the [data quality dashboards](../data-quality-dashboards/data-quality-dashboards.md).